 American pianist and educator Dr. Michael Kaykov was born into a musical family and gave his first public performance at the age of six.
 At seven, he enrolled at the Special Music School of America (New York City).
+Kaykov is a Steinway Educational Partner.
+Important projects include an ongoing series of albums on Naxos Records devoted to the piano works of Franz Liszt.
+Liszt: Complete Piano Music, Vol. 69 is scheduled for release on June 12, 2026.

 Dr. Kaykov has performed as a soloist in USA, Europe and Asia.
 He worked closely with the late Glen Roven, two-time Emmy winning composer, lyricist, conductor and producer.